Totodore/socketioxide/crates/socketioxide/docs/operators/broadcast.md

 # Broadcast to all sockets without any filtering (except the current socket).
-If you want to include the current socket use emit operators from the [`io`] global context.
+If you want to include the current socket use the broadcast operators from the [`io`] global context.

 [`io`]: crate::SocketIo